gbramnik/sales-machine/docs/architecture/introduction.md

 # Introduction

-This document outlines the complete fullstack architecture for **Sales Machine**, an AI-powered autonomous sales prospecting platform.
+This document outlines the complete fullstack architecture for **No Spray No Pray**, an AI-powered ultra-qualified LinkedIn prospecting platform.
 It serves as the single source of truth for AI-driven development, ensuring consistency across the entire technology stack.

 This unified approach combines backend systems, frontend implementation, and their integration, streamlining the development process for a modern fullstack application where these concerns are increasingly intertwined.